StanleyCHale/Capstone-Vehicle-Sim-Project/README.md

     ├── src/grid_terrain
     ├── src/integrator
 ├── wip/
+├── release/
 ├── .gitignore
 ├── LICENSE
 └── README.md

-The docs/ directory contains our supporting team documents for our team deliverables and assignments.
+The `docs/` directory contains our supporting team documents for our team deliverables and assignments.
 Please note that this project's github pages website is hosted from the "astro" branch of this repository.

+The `release/` directory contains our latest build of the game which you can download yourself!

 The `src/` directory contains our codebase for the project.